-1.1 YSNW, YJBY, and Jervis Bay are regularly utilised as parachuting jump exercise (PJE) training areas for ADF parachute units; primarily the Australian Defence Force Parachuting School (ADFPS).

-1.2 Parachuting operations are conducted in parallel with other flying operations and require appropriate separation.
-All ADF, and sponsored foreign, Parachute units conducting parachute activities within R421 are bound by the procedures described herein.

-1.3 Planning.
-See General Planning.

-1.4 Parachuting Unit Liaison Officer Briefings.
+- 1.1 YSNW, YJBY, and Jervis Bay are regularly utilised as parachuting jump exercise (PJE) training areas for ADF parachute units; primarily the Australian Defence Force Parachuting School (ADFPS). - 1.2 Parachuting operations are conducted in parallel with other flying operations and require appropriate separation.
+All ADF and sponsored foreign Parachute units conducting parachute activities within R421 are bound by the procedures described herein. - 1.3 Planning.
+See General Planning. - 1.4 Parachuting Unit Liaison Officer Briefings.
 Any PJE activity in the Nowra airspace is to have a nominated Parachuting Unit Liaison Officer (PULO).
 Prior to any PJE activity ACC will brief the PULO on the relevant operating procedures.
 The PULO is then responsible for briefing all personnel involved in the activity.
 The PULO will also attend the relevant ACC weekly planning meeting, where this cannot be achieved the ADFPS Liaison Officer is to attend.
-The PULO is to attend ACC night flying briefings if PJE operations are to be conducted at night.
-In addition, the PULO will receive a brief from ACC on the airfield layout, vehicle movement restrictions and light signals.
-Following the briefings, parachute units shall manage operations as per the Drop Zone Safety Officer (DZSO) checklist at Annex J.
+The PULO is to attend 723 SQN for night flying brief (0630Z) if PJE operations are to be conducted at night.
+In addition, the PULO will receive a brief from ACC on the airfield layout, vehicle movement restrictions and light signals. - 1.5 Communications.
+Parachute units conducting descents at Nowra and YJBY are to: - a.
+Provide radio communications at the DZ between ATC, the releasing aircraft and DZSO.
+Communication between DZSO and ATC is not required for operations at the Jervis Bay Drop Zone (JBDZ) or Darling Roads Drop Zone (DRDZ), however the DZSO is to monitor the designated ATC frequency - b.
+Advise ATC/ACC (as relevant) in the event paratroops have landed on runways, taxiways or aprons and conduct a FOD check following landings at YJBY.